OliverSwift/LoRa-STM32WB55/README.md

 So nothing incompatible at first look.
 SPI1 pin set matches, NSS and Reset pins are ok too.
 But here comes the first hickup with the IRQ lines.
 PC6 uses the EXTI6 IRQ line (EXTI9_5_IRQn), that's fine, but PA10,PC10 and PA15 share the same EXTI IRQ line, that is EXTI15_10_IRQn.

-So the radio interface definition has been modifies to match the Nucleo-WB55 board ([sx1272mb2das_conf.h](Drivers/SX1272/sx1272mb2das_conf.h)).
-And the IRQ handlers have been modified to check GPIO (DIOx) states prior to calling corresponding SX1271 IRQ handler (check out [stm32wbxx_it.c](Core/Src/stm32wbxx_it.c) source file)
+So the radio interface definition has been modified to match the Nucleo-WB55 board ([sx1272mb2das_conf.h](Drivers/SX1272/sx1272mb2das_conf.h)).
+And the IRQ handlers have been modified to check GPIO (DIOx) states prior to calling corresponding SX1272 IRQ handlers (check out [stm32wbxx_it.c](Core/Src/stm32wbxx_it.c) source file)

 RTC has clock source set to LSE.